chguizz/graph_based_recommendation_system/README.md

 Recommender systems are really well spread nowadays in web services such as Youtube, Amazon, Netflix and others.
 They are used for suggesting relatives items to users, thus leading industries to have more incomes and in general to stand out from the competitors when the algorithms applied are efficient.
 Here the project is based on using graph features and a GNN to implement a recommender system.

+For a detailed description of the project look at **report** folder with respective pdf file.
+On the contrary, for a brief summary of the results obtained read bellow.

 ## Dataset

 The [dataset](https://www.kaggle.com/CooperUnion/anime-recommendations-database) contains information regarding the preferences of users about some anime.